allisonvp/random_user_generator/README.md

 # Random User Generator

 This website offers a simple and user-friendly interface where users can specify the number of random user profiles they want to generate.
-This tool generates random user profiles with information such as names, usernames, addresses, email addresses, ages, usernames and profile pictures.
+This tool generates random user profiles with information such as names, usernames, addresses, email addresses, ages and profile pictures.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).